 Which type of share should I use with Avid?

-The Avid Media Composer application is compatible with both types of shares that your Jellyfish workflow server provides: NFS and SMB.
+Avid Media Composer is compatible with both types of shares that your Jellyfish provides: NFS and SMB.
 That means you can store your Avid media files and projects on either of these shares.
-However, depending on which operating system is installed on your client machines, we recommend the following options:
+Depending on which operating system is installed on your client machines, we recommend the following options:

-- If you work on a Windows environment, you should work with SMB shares for an Avid workflow, since this is the only protocol that is supported natively on Windows.
+- If you work in a Windows environment, you should work with SMB shares, since this is the only protocol that is supported natively on Windows.

 - If you work in a macOS environment, you should work with NFS shares in order to get the best performance in an Avid workflow.

 - Working on a mixed Windows and macOS environment with Avid isn’t ideal as it makes things more complicated.
 If you can avoid it, we’d recommend you to pick the OS that works best for your needs and use it across all your machines.
 But if that’s not an option, here are some guidelines for mixed Windows and macOS environments:

 - - You should work with SMB shares since they are supported in both operating systems.
 However, keep in mind that the Avid Media Composer application is not fully optimized to give you the best performance over SMB on macOS, especially with large projects.
 That’s why you will probably notice better overall performance on your Windows workstations.

 - - It is possible to enable NFS shares on Windows by using a third-party app called Open Text NFS Solo.
 However, since the app is not created by LumaForge or Microsoft, relying on it can make things unnecessarily complicated in terms of support.
 So we recommend that you stay away from this workflow.

 Do I need third-party software to work with Avid on the Jellyfish?